-- a. the financial report of PepinNini Minerals Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.
+- the financial report of PepinNini Minerals Limited is in accordance with the Corporations Act a.
+2001, including: - giving a true and fair view of the consolidated entity's financial position as at 30 June 2015 i and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - the financial report also complies with International Financial Reporting Standards as disclosed b. in Note 2.